Orange1021/MiniEDA/README.md

 ---

-**Project Status**: MiniEDA Industrial Suite - Complete EDA Flow
+**Project Status**: MiniEDA Industrial Suite - Complete EDA Flow with Robust Detailed Placement

 **Note**: This is an educational project demonstrating core EDA algorithms.
+The detailed placement implementation now features equal-width cell swapping with zero-overlap guarantee and comprehensive overlap analysis.
 While physically accurate (LEF/Liberty integration, realistic constraints), some aspects like via count may differ from commercial tools due to simplified congestion modeling.
 The codebase uses modern C++17 standards with professional English documentation for maximum compatibility.